jmkraus/picochat/README.md

  4. User home directory (searches for .config/picochat).
  5. Same folder where the executable is placed.

-The history files (see below) are invariably stored in a subfolder of the picochat config folder, e.g. `.config/picochat/history`.
+The history files (see below) are invariably stored in a subfolder of the PicoChat config folder, e.g. `.config/picochat/history`.

-Picochat currently supports four configurable values in the config file:
+PicoChat currently supports the following configurable values in the config file:

- * Link to the core **API** endpoint (default usually `http://localhost:11434/api`).
+ * link to the core **API** endpoint (default usually `http://localhost:11434/api`).
- * Model name (must be already downloaded!)
+ * model name (must be already downloaded!)
+ * temperature
+ * top_p
- * Context size (must be a value between 5 and 100) - this is the number of messages!
+ * context size (must be a value between 5 and 100) - this is the number of messages!
- * System prompt ("Persona") where a specific skill or background can be specified.
+ * system prompt ("Persona") where a specific skill or background can be specified.

 Since Pico AI currently doesn't report token counts, it is difficult to calculate a proper context size.
 Maybe this changes in the future, but for now the context size is limited by the number of total messages, where the oldest ones are dropped when the limit is reached.